2020-21 Learning Continuity Plan (LCP) and Budget Overview for Parents (BOP)

 The Learning Continuity and Attendance Plan (Learning Continuity Plan) replaced the LCAP for the 2020-21 school year.
 The plan was a key part of the overall budget package for K-12 that sought to address funding stability for schools while providing information at the local educational agency (LEA) level for how student learning continuity was/is being addressed during the COVID-19 crisis in the 2019-20 and 2020–21 school year.

-The Learning Continuity Plan was intended to balance the needs of all stakeholders, including educators, parents, students, and community members, while both streamlining engagement and condensing several preexisting plans.
-Through this plan, LEAs were able to communicate how instruction would occur during the 2020–21 school year, including in-person instruction, according to health guidance, and distance learning, while providing critical opportunities for stakeholder engagement, mental health services as well as food services for families.
+The Learning Continuity Plan was intended to balance the needs of all educational partners including educators, parents, students, and community members while both streamlining engagement and condensing several preexisting plans.
+Through the Learning Continuity Plan, LEAs were able to communicate how instruction would occur during the 2020–21 school year, including in-person instruction and distance learning (according to health guidance) while providing critical opportunities for educational partners such as mental health services and food services for families.

-SB 98 also separates the development and adoption of the Budget Overview for Parents from the development and adoption of the LCAP for the 2020–21 school year.
-The legislation also requires that the Budget Overview for Parents be developed and adopted by December 15, 2020.
+SB 98 also separates the development and adoption of the Budget Overview for Parents (BOP) from the development and adoption of the LCAP for the 2020–21 school year.
+This legislation also required the BOP to be developed and adopted by December 15, 2020.

 View the LCP and BOP Documents